Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

 To predict the start and end times of the target moment, we employ two 1D-convolution networks to capture dependencies between adjacent clips and output boundary scores $l^{st}_i$ and $l^{ed}_i$, indicating whether the $i$-th clip serves as a boundary for the moment.
 The training objective is to make the score of the clip that is the correct boundary of the moment higher than the other clips.
 To ensure comparability of predicted moments across all retrieved videos, we adopt shared normalization (Shared-Norm)~\cite{clark-gardner-2018-simple}, a common practice in Open-domain QA systems.
 In addition to the clip scores predicted by the query and relevant video, we input the query and irrelevant videos to the localizer to predict clip scores, which serve as additional negative samples for training.
 The training is based on cross entropy loss:

-where $l^{st}_{+}$ is start score of the ground truth moment, and $l^{st}_{a,b}$ is start score of the $a$-th clip in video $v_b$.
+where $l^{st}_{+}$ is start score of the ground truth moment, and $l^{st}_{a,b}$ is start score of the $b$-th clip in video $v_a$.

-\textbf{Relevant Content-enhanced Adversarial Training} Similar to the relevant content-enhanced contrastive learning in the video retriever, we introduce relevant content-enhanced adversarial learning, a binary classification task designed to heighten the localizer's attention to content relevant to the query.
+\textbf{Relevant Content-enhanced Adversarial Training} Like the content-enhanced contrastive learning for the video retriever, we use an adversarial learning method which is classification task to improve the localizer’s focus on query-relevant content.
 The positive samples for classification are obtained by sampling all segments in the video with an IoU greater than 0.7 with the ground truth moment, as shown in~\Cref{fig:samples}.
-For instance, if the time range of the moment in the video is [5,8], positive samples include [4,8], [5,7], [6,8], and [5,9].
 The negatives consist of the top-5 predicted moments in each negative video, a dynamic set.
 The features for classification are derived from another Transformer as depicted in~\Cref{fig:localizer}.
 Specifically, the feature for classification is obtained through max-pooling Transformer representations of positive or negative moments.
-The classification network is a three-layer fully connected network that outputs a score $c_{i, j}$, representing whether the segment within [i, j] is positive or negative.
+The classification network is a fully-connect network that outputs a score $c_{i, j}$, representing whether the segment within [i, j] is positive or negative.
 The loss $\mathcal{L}^{c}$ for adversarial training is based on binary cross entropy loss.
 The overall loss for training moment localizer is:

 where $\gamma$ is a hyper-parameter set to 0.8.